 Cover your head and neck with your hands to prevent injury.

-In school drills, they had us use textbooks for covering our heads.
+In school drills, they had us use textbooks to cover our heads.

 If cover such as a sturdy desk or table is nearby, crawl underneath it.

-If you cannot find cover, then crawl towards an interior wall (one away from windows).
+If you cannot find cover, crawl towards an interior wall (one away from windows).

-Obviously avoid crawling under any large furniture or wall hangings that you did not secure.
+Avoid crawling under any large furniture or wall hangings you did not secure.

 Don’t be surprised if your cover starts wobbling across the floor during the quake.